exaco/laravel-octane-dockerfile/README.md

 - Set `PHP_VERSION` using the `--build-arg` option along with the build command
 - Set `TZ` (OS timezone) using the `--build-arg` option along with the build command

+## Using Roadrunner instead of Swoole

+1. Ensure you have roadrunner as a dependency in your composer.json
+2. Set the OCTANE_SERVER env variable to 'roadrunner'
+3. Optionally, set the build arg INSTALL_SWOOLE=false to avoid installing swoole in the container
+4. Build normally

 ### Recommended options for `octane.php`

 ```php